 71. Fashion show: Get ready to strut your stuff on the catwalk!
 Any gym or field can be turned into a fantastic runway with a little bit of creative effort.
 Sell tickets for friends and family to come see students and teachers model student creations.
 Put a fun twist on it by having the football team model formal wear, put teachers in sporty clothes, or send your gymnastics team out doing back flips!

 Need a fast and easy way to set up online fundraising pages for your school?
-You can get started with FirstGiving in under 30 minutes!
+You can get started with peer-to-peer fundraising in under 30 minutes!
 No matter which of these ideas you choose, you’re bound to have a creative and fun fundraising event that brings your school and its community together.